 The singer is hard to miss, sitting as he does on a fruit crate in the center of the sidewalk.
 His peg leg is stretched out comfy; his other one carrying both the beat and the guitar's weight.
-Joe would believe that the song was about him.
+Joe would belive that the song was about him.
 He'd have liked that.
 I know him so well.
-Have seen him feed small animals nobody else paid any attention to, but I was never decieved.
-The way he fixed his hate when he left the apartment building; how he moves it forward and a bit tot he left.
-Not a tilt exactly, but a definite slant, you could say.
-The sweater under his jacket coat is buttoned all the way up, but I know his thoughts are not--they are loose.
+Have seen him feed small animals nobody else paid any attention to, but I was never deceived.
+The way he fixed his hat when he left the apartment building; how he moves it forward and a bit to the left.
+Not a tile exactly, but a definite slant, you could say.
+The sweater under his jacket coat is buttoned all the way up, but I know his thoughts are not-they ar loose.
 He cuts his eyes over to the pretty boys standing on the corner.
 There is something they have he wants.
-Ver little in his case of Cleopatra is something men would want to buy--except for after save dusting powder, most all of it is for women.
-Women he can get to talk to, look at, flirt with and who knows wht else is on his mind?
+Very little in his case of Cleopatra is something men would want to buy--except for aftershave dusting powder, most of it is for women.
+Women he can get to talk to, look at, flirt with and who knows what else is on his mind?
+And if she gives him more than the time of day with a look, the watching eyes of his menfriends are more satisfying than hers.
+Or else he feels sorry about himself for being faithful in the first place.
+And if that virtue is unappreciated, nobody jumps up to congratulate him on it, that sorrow turns to an anger which he has trouble understanding but no trouble focussing on the young men, radiant and brutal, standing on street corners.
 Look out.
 Look out for a faithful man near fifty.
-Because he had never messed with another woman; because he decided to love that gir., he thinks he's free.
-Not free to break loves or feed the world on a fish.
-Nor to raise the War dead, but free to do something wil.d Take my word for it, he is bound to the track.
-It pulls him like a needle through the groove an x record.
+Because he has never messed with another woman; because he selected that young girl to love, he thinks he is free.
+Not free t break loaves or feed the world on a fish.
+Nor to raise the war dead, but free to do something wild.
+Take my word for it, he is bound to the track.
+It pulls him like a needle through the groove of an X record.
 Round and round about the town.
+That's the way the City spins you.
+Makes you do what it wants, go where the laid out roads say so.
+No jumping into thickets because you feel like it. mowed grass is okay to walk on the City will let you know.
+Youcan't get off the track a City lays for you.
+Whatever happens, whether you get rich or stay poor, ruin your health or live to old age, you always end up to where you started.
 Hungering for the one thing everybody loses: young love.
-Dorcus.